Research Methods 1

 This module introduces you to the research methods and statistics used to study psychological phenomena.

 Students will cover topics including: The Scientific Method, Ethics, Research Design, Descriptive Statistics, Inferential Statistics, Visualising and Interpreting Findings, Reporting Results.
 There are two components to your module.
-Each week during the semester there will be an online lecture to introduce a topic.
+Each week during the semester there will be a lecture to introduce a topic.
 To support this lecture, there will be a practical session where you will gain hands-on experience of research in psychology.
 The sessions involve discussions about a range of issues in experimental methods and statistics along with the opportunity to collect and manipulate data.
 Some of the activities will include designing research, undertaking data collection and analyses, using computer software to describe and analyse data, and learning how to communicate the results of research in written reports.
-There will also be an optional weekly online drop-in session, which students can attend for additional help.
+There will also be an optional weekly drop-in session, which students can attend for additional help.
 Each student should expect to complete 200 hours of work for this module across the semester (including scheduled classes, independent research, and completing assignments).